Free Passport Photos for Military Members in November

 - Expired U.S Passport (minors under the age of 16 with an expired passport will need to submit the long form birth certificate as proof of citizenship)

 2. A 2”x 2” passport photo with a white colored background taken within the last six months.
-Passport photos can be taken at all Clerk locations for $10.70.
+Passport photos are offered at all Clerk locations for $10.70.

 3. Original valid identification and a photocopy of the front and back.
 Valid identification includes: